project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 understand how input values flow through the circuit eventually resulting in outputs.
 Working out how to build a functioning CPU out of these gates is left as `an exercise for the easily distracted reader
-<http://jhnet.co.uk/misc/STUMP_colour.pdf>`_ and is outside the scope of this
+<http://jhnet.co.uk/misc/STUMP_colour.pdf>`_ and is well outside the scope of
-tutorial...
+this tutorial...

 Modelling a logic gate